SoftwareEngineeringToolDemos/ICSE-2011-Bug-Query-Language/README.md

 <p>
 This repository <b><i>IS NOT</b></i> the original repository for this tool.<br>
 <p>
 Note: The tool is no longer maintained.
-So there is no Project Page/Download Page for the tool.<br>
+Therefore, a Project Page/Download Page for the tool is not available.<br>
 The link to the original tool [demo.](https://www.youtube.com/watch?v=yzm9iD5Ow9w)

 In this repository, for Bug Query Language you will find: